Lead lawmaker eyes EU carbon market rules to respond to price spikes

 By Kate Abnett

-BRUSSELS, Feb 10 (Reuters) - European Parliament's lead negotiator on an overhaul of Europe's carbon market on Thursday said he was considering changing the scheme to allow policymakers to intervene if prices rise too fast.
+BRUSSELS, Feb 10 (Reuters) - European Parliament's lead negotiator on an overhaul of Europe's carbon market on Thursday said he was considering changes to rules that allow policymakers to intervene in the scheme if prices rise too fast.

 European Union carbon prices soared by around 150% last year and traded at a record 98.49 euros per tonne of CO2 earlier this week.